cefetfriburgo/celi_front/SECURITY.md

 # Security Policy

-## 🔐 How to Contribute to the CELi event system's Security
+## 🔐 How to Contribute to the CELi App system's Security

-You can help improve the security of the front-end of **CELi event** project by analyzing the code during the design phase, running a local instance on your computer, or using the public test server.
+You can help improve the security of the front-end of **CELi App** project by analyzing the code during the design phase, running a local instance on your computer, or using the public test server.

 🚨Please do not submit vulnerabilities through other means like VulnDB plataform.
 Our vulnerability disclosure policy is fully centered on GitHub Advisory.🚨